lassesuomela/infiniteloldle/README.md

 Everything is packaged into Docker containers and those are managed with docker-compose.yml file in the backend directory.
 Created basic CI/CD pipeline with GitHub actions that builds frontend and deploys them to VPS.

+Python was used gather champion data via web scraping and doing API requests.

+Jest was used to make couple tests to backend.
 ## Demo
 Demo of this repository will be available at [https://www.infiniteloldle.com](https://www.infiniteloldle.com).